Debunking the Pennsylvania Game Commission

 Understanding the Motives

-The USFWS receives its funding from everyone's taxes, but the PGC receives all of its funding only from the sale of hunting licenses.
-Revenue from hunting licenses might be reduced if hunters were afraid to go into the woods by themselves, due to fear of a mountain lion attack.
-The same effect might occur if the wives of hunters were too worried to let their husbands go hunting by themselves.
+The USFWS receives its funding from everyone's taxes, but the PGC receives the lion's share of its funding from the sale of hunting licenses in Pennsylvania.
+Revenue from hunting licenses in Pennsylvania might be reduced if hunters were afraid to go into the woods by themselves, due to fear of a mountain lion attack.
+The same effect might occur if the wives of hunters in PA were too worried to let their husbands go hunting by themselves.
 A substantial portion of hunters in Pennsylvania hunt alone.

-Public worries about some other strange animal might have the same effect as well.
+Public worries about some other strange animal in the woods of Pennsylvania might have the same effect, or so the PGC feared.

 Immediately after the first story ran about the Jacobs photos (in the Brandford Era newspaper) the PGC chastised the news editor about it.
-Feaser told him that he was "spreading panic" in Pennsylvania and doing a "disservice to the public".
+Feaser phoned the editor of the newspaper and told him that he was "spreading panic" in Pennsylvania and doing a "disservice to the public".
 Feaser urged the editor to write a follow-up story with a retraction stating that the strange animal is merely a mangy bear.
 Feaser said he was "certain" that the Jacob's creature is nothing more than a skinny mangy bear, and he offered a photo of a skinny mangy bear.

 The news staff at the Bradford Era newspaper thought the bear in the PGC's photo (shown above) looked distinctly unlike the Jacobs creature in various ways, so they did not promote the PGC's assertion that it is a case of mistaken identity, as Feaser urged them to do.